Highway 40 is a treacherous road in the heart of BC

-Highway 40 is the name of a delightful yet challenging drive located in the heart of British Columbia, in Canada.
+Highway 40 a delightful yet challenging drive located in the heart of British Columbia, in Canada.
 The drive is suitable for all vehicles but expect some narrow sections with 11%-13% grade switchbacks.

 How long is Highway 40 in BC?

-The road is 105km (65 miles) long, running from Lillooet, a small town encapsulated by breathtaking mountains and situated on the banks of the Fraser River to Gold Bridge, in the Bridge River Valley.
+The road is 105km (65 miles) long, running from Lillooet (a small town encapsulated by breathtaking mountains and situated on the banks of the Fraser River) to Gold Bridge (in the Bridge River Valley).
 The sections as you go west are called the Moha Road, Bridge River Road, and Lillooet-Pioneer Roads (Road 40).
-It’s a treacherous road with a multitude of tight radius 10-20kmh blind corners and steep drop offs with no barriers.
+It’s a treacherous road, frequently narrow, with a multitude of tight radius 10-20kmh blind corners and steep drop offs with no barriers.
 No cell phone signal for most of the road.
 Numerous large and small rocks on the road.

 Is Highway 40 in BC paved?

 This narrow winding road is mostly paved with dust from passing vehicles on gravel surface.
 It is being improved the last years.
 It’s suitable for all vehicles but high clearance is very recommended.
 Expect some narrow sections with 11%-13% grade switchbacks.
 The road is a crucial link frequented by locals, tourists, commercial truck drivers and those from the forest and energy industries.

 Is Highway 40 in BC open?

 It remains unmaintained during the winter season and there’s no snowplowing on the road, regardless of the time of year.
 Rock slides are common.
 Always watch for falling rocks and wildlife.
 Avalanche hazard in the winter season.

 How long does it take to drive the Highway 40 in BC?